iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/data-structures.md

 ---
-description: Introduction to IOTA's data structure, The Tangle, and its associated elements including blocks, slots, payloads, and comparison with traditional blockchains.
+description: ‘Introduction to IOTA's data structure, The Tangle, and its associated elements, including blocks, slots, payloads, and comparison with traditional blockchains.’
-keywords: [ "IOTA", "Tangle", "Blockchain", "Data Structures", "Distributed Ledger", "UTXO" ]
+keywords:
+  [
+    'IOTA',
+    'Tangle',
+    'Blockchain',
+    'Data Structures',
+    'Distributed Ledger',
+    'UTXO',
+  ]
 ---

 # Data Structures in IOTA 2.0

 ## The Tangle

 The Tangle is a unique data structure replicated across a decentralized network of computers, also known as [nodes](networking.md#nodes).
 This robust foundation for tracking token ownership forms a directed acyclic graph (DAG) of blocks, known as a block-DAG architecture.
 Its distributed nature ensures data immutability and a resilient, tamper-proof environment for data